tlswg/draft-ietf-tls-ticketrequest/draft-ietf-tls-ticketrequests.md

 In some cases, a server may send NewSessionTicket messages immediately upon sending the server Finished message rather than waiting for the client Finished.
-If the server has not verified the client's ownership of the IP address - for example with the TLS Cookie mechanism - ,  an attacker may take advantage of this behavior to create an amplification attack proportional to the count value toward a target by performing the key exchange over UDP with spoofed packets.
+If the server has not verified the client's ownership of the IP address, e.g., with the TLS Cookie mechanism - ,  an attacker may take advantage of this behavior to create an amplification attack proportional to the count value toward a target by performing the key exchange over UDP with spoofed packets.
 The limit on the number of NewSessionTicket messages